Date functions

 Function bundle: Core

-Creates a date value in the local or system time of the client.
+Creates a Date value representing the current date and time in the time zone of the profile's execution context.

 Return value: Date